Frequently Asked Questions

 There are no prerequisites to take any class.
 However, we do recommend that students begin with History and Theory of Historic Preservation and/or History of American Architecture, as these required courses help to set the foundation for the other classes.
 The only prerequisite exception is the Internship.
 The Internship cannot be taken until the required courses are completed and two of the three electives.
 Most of our graduates take their internship as their last class of the program.

 What are the Admission requirements and how much does it cost?

 Bucks County College has a free online admission process.
 You fill out your application on the Bucks website.
 It is that easy.
-To get started you simply go to our website and fill out the free online application.
+To get started you simply go to our website and fill out the free online application to enroll in 3127 Historic Preservation Certificate Program of Study.
 Once your paperwork has been processed you will be issued a student id number and you are ready to register for classes.
 All students, both part-time and full-time, must have advisor approval to register.
 The Historic Preservation Program Coordinator is the adviser for all the Historic Preservation students and is available to work by phone and email.
 The directions can be found on the Academic Advising page.

 Do I have to take placement testing to enroll in the program?